EVerest/EVerest/README.md

 ## Discussion

-You can connect with the community in a variety of ways...
+You can connect with the community in a variety of ways:

 - [EVerest mailing list](https://lists.lfenergy.org/g/everest)
 - [EVerest TSC mailing list / Sensitive Topics](https://lists.lfenergy.org/g/everest-tsc)